kclip/cdr-ssl/README.md

   - [plots_beamforming.py](study%2Fplots_beamforming.py): create `beamforming` experiment plots (see [Reproduce Experiments](#reproduce-experiments))
   - [create_protocol.py](study%2Fcreate_protocol.py): create custom grid-search protocols (see (see [Extend experiments](#extend-experiments))
 - [logs/](logs): experimental data is stored in this folder by default.
 Can be changed by setting the keyword argument `logs_dir=<DIR>` to a custom directory `<DIR>` when executing experiments
-- [scripts/generate_beamforming_dataset.py](scripts%2Fgenerate_beamforming_dataset.py): script used to generate the beamforming dataset from the ray-tracing data in the "[Environment Aware Communications](https://github.com/xuxiaoli-seu/Environment_Aware_Communications)" repository
+- [scripts/generate_beamforming_dataset.py](scripts%2Fgenerate_beamforming_dataset.py): script used to generate the beamforming dataset from the ray-tracing data in the "[Environment Aware Communications](https://github.com/xuxiaoli-seu/Environment_Aware_Communications)" repository.
+The [ray-tracing data `raw.zip` file](datasets/beamforming/raw.zip) must be unzipped before executing this script.